BASE jumping: Tandem BASE jumps

 Tandem BASE jumping is when a skilled pilot jumps with a passenger attached to their front.
 It is similar to skydiving and is offered in the US and many other countries.
 Tandem BASE is becoming a more accessible and legal form of BASE jumping.

+On 20 March 1983, Timothy Cousins performed a BASE jump from the West Gate Bridge in Melbourne, with Shane Sparkes.
+A subsequent tandem BASE jump was carried out in 1984 by Ted Strong from the New River Gorge Bridge in West Virginia.
+In 2009, Mark Kissner and Abbie Mashaal began prototyping and manufacturing equipment designed for tandem BASE jumping and established a commercial tandem BASE jumping operation.

 Records

 Guinness World Records first listed a BASE jumping record with married couple Jean and Carl Boenish's 1984 leap from Trollveggen (Troll Wall) in Norway.
 It was described at the time as the highest cliff jump.
 The jump was made two days before Carl's death at the same site.

-On August 26, 1992, Australians Nic Feteris and Glenn Singleman made a BASE jump from an altitude of 6286 m jump off the Trango Towers in Pakistan.
+On August 26, 1992, Australians Nic Feteris and Glenn Singleman made a BASE jump from an altitude of 6286 m off the Trango Towers in Pakistan.
 It was the highest BASE jump off the earth at the time.

 On May 23, 2006, Glenn Singleman and Heather Swan made a BASE jump from an altitude of 6604 m off Meru Peak in Northern India, breaking Singleman and Feteris's previous record for the highest BASE jump off the earth.
 They jumped in wingsuits.
-In 2015, they also made the first ever wingsuit jump across the Grand Canyon, flying approximately 11km from one side to the other.
+In 2015, they also made the first ever wingsuit jump across the Grand Canyon, flying approximately 11 km from one side to the other.

-Daniel Schilling set the Guinness World Record for the most BASE jumps in a twenty-four-hour period, jumping off the Perrine Bridge in Twin Falls, Idaho, a record 201 times on July 8, 2006.
+Daniel Schilling set the Guinness World Record for the most BASE jumps in a twenty-four-hour period, jumping off the Perrine Bridge in Twin Falls, Idaho, US a record 201 times on July 8, 2006.

 On May 5, 2013, Russian Valery Rozov jumped off Changtse (the northern peak of the Mount Everest massif) from a height of 7220 m.
-Using a specially developed wingsuit, he glided down to the Rongbuk glacier more than 1,000 meters below, setting a new world record for highest altitude base jump.
+Using a specially developed wingsuit, he glided down to the Rongbuk glacier more than 1,000 meters below, setting a new world record for highest altitude BASE jump.